- About Us

-- U.S. Courts of Appeals for the Seventh and Ninth Circuits
+- U.S. Courts of Appeals for the Second, Seventh, and Ninth Circuits

 Michael Skocpol is an associate at Kaplan Hecker & Fink LLP.
 He joined the firm after completing a clerkship with the Honorable Sonia Sotomayor of the Supreme Court of the United States.

 Prior to his clerkship with Justice Sotomayor, Michael clerked for the Honorable Cornelia T.L.
 Pillard of the U.S. Court of Appeals for the District of Columbia Circuit and the Honorable Gary S. Feinerman of the U.S. District Court for the Northern District of Illinois.
 Following his clerkships, Michael was selected as a 2019 Temple Bar Scholar.

 Michael is a graduate of Stanford Law School, where he graduated with Pro Bono Distinction and received Gunther Prizes for outstanding performance in six courses, a Henderson Prize for excellence in clinical work, and a 2014 Justice John Paul Stevens Fellowship for commitment to public interest.
 At Stanford, Michael was Senior Notes Editor of the Stanford Law Review, Submissions Editor of the Stanford Journal of Civil Rights and Civil Liberties, Academic Chair of the American Constitution Society, Co-President of OutLaw, and a Public Interest Fellow.
 He also served as a research assistant to Professors Jane Schacter and Michelle Wilde Anderson, and his note, “The Emerging Constitutional Law of Prison Gerrymandering,” was published in the Stanford Law Review.